interuss/monitoring/monitoring/uss_qualifier/scenarios/uspace/netrid/msl.md

 #### ⚠️ Message contains MSL altitude check

-If the response message for the remote identification observation made by the virtual/automated authorised user does not contain the UAS's MSL altitude, the USSP will have failed to comply with **[uspace.article8.MSLAltitude](../../../requirements/uspace/article8.md)**.
+If a response message for the remote identification observation made by the virtual/automated authorised user does not contain the UAS's MSL altitude, the USSP will have failed to comply with **[uspace.article8.MSLAltitude](../../../requirements/uspace/article8.md)**.

+#### ⚠️ MSL altitude is reported using an acceptable datum check

+While the WGS84 ellipsoid is one approximation of sea level, it is not included as a recommended definition of mean sea level in the Guidance Material.
+If the USSP reports MSL altitude relative to a datum not recommended in the Guidance Material, the USSP will have failed to comply with **[uspace.article8.MSLAltitude](../../../requirements/uspace/article8.md)** according to the Guidance Material.

 #### ⚠️ MSL altitude is correct check